drpaneas/panosgeorgiadis_blog/content/post/openfaas.md

 ### A cloud for containers

-What is new is how computing is supplied for people who are writing applications and that’s the cloud.
+What is new is *how computing is supplied* for people who are writing applications and that’s the cloud.
 As I’ve told you earlier, we indeed are slicing up our computers, but they are still hosted inside a physical computer.
 In the past that was constrained by the number of computers you had in room and from the space of this room, but that’s not the case anymore.
 We have this sort of infinite supply of computing which comes sort of out of nowhere.
-For example, from the POV of the user, Amazon EC2 looks like a limitless supply of machines.
+For example, from the POV of the user, *Amazon EC2* looks like a limitless supply of machines.
-Nobody worries about the servers, where they were, because it didn’t really matter.
-However, people were still thinking about Virtual Machines in the cloud.
+Nobody worries about the servers (*e.g.* where they were), because it didn’t really matter.
 What about running containers in the cloud?
 In other words, what about running processes in the cloud?
 So, in some sense now we combine containers and cloud that computer looks like an enormous computer that we run code on.
 We don’t really have constraints any more.
 This is because we have containerization that allows us to wrap up our application inside with all its dependencies and then have it boot up really quickly anywhere, regardless of where it is.
 So that kind of generally is sort of a trend that is happening, so why am I talking about this ...

 Actually, Google does this kind of stuff, and they do those stuff for years.
 So, what changes today is that this technology has started to become available for everyone and lot’s of